rschmehl/awesco.eu/content/authors/johan-meyers/_index.md

 - Principal Investigators
 ---

-Johan Meyers is head of the Turbulent Flow Simulation and Optimization Group at KU Leuven.
+Prof. Dr. Johan Meyers is head of the Turbulent Flow Simulation and Optimization Group at KU Leuven.
 He is Recruitment Manager of the Marie Skłodowska-Curie Initial Training Network [AWESCO](https://cordis.europa.eu/project/rcn/193938/factsheet/en).
 He is Associate Editor of [Wind Energy Science](https://wind-energy-science.net/) and [Computers & Fluids](https://www.journals.elsevier.com/computers-and-fluids) and currently Vice-President of the [European Academy of Wind Energy](https://eawe.eu/).